B2 First: Format

+B2 First is available in two versions: B2 First for adult learners, and B2 First for Schools, is designed for school-aged learners.
+Both are part of the Cambridge English Qualifications.
+B2 First and B2 First for Schools both have the same exam format (e.g. number of papers, number of questions, time allowance), but use different topics and content, targeted at the interests and experiences of adult and school-aged learners respectively.

 Both versions of the exam (B2 First and B2 First for Schools) are made up of four papers, which cover all the key language skills (Reading and Use of Language, Writing, Listening, and Speaking).

 The Speaking paper is taken face-to-face.
 Candidates have the choice of taking the Reading and Use of English paper, Writing paper and Listening paper on either a computer or on paper.